 - No protection against sexually transmitted Infections (STIs)

 It is recommended you start your pill right away.
-The pill is effective in preventing pregnancy after one week of use, so you need to use a backup method of birth control such as condoms or not have sex for 7 days.
-You do not have to wait for your period, but if you happen to start on the first day of your period you don’t need to use a backup method as the pill is considered effective immediately.
+The pill is effective in preventing pregnancy after one week of use, so you need to use a backup method of birth control such as condoms, or not have sex for 7 days.
+You do not have to wait for your period to start, but if you happen to start on the first day of your period you don’t need to use a backup method as the pill is considered effective immediately.

 How do I take the Combined Birth Control Pill?

 Most birth control pills are packaged based on a 28-day cycle.
-Your pill pack contains at least 21 hormonal pills.
-You must take all of these pills in a row (one a day at around the same time).
+Your pill pack contains at least 21 hormonal pills and you must take all of these pills in a row (one a day at around the same time).
 After you have taken all the hormonal pills in the pack you can:

-c) go straight into another pack with no break or no sugar pills
+- go straight into another pack with no break or sugar pills

-You must be sure to start your next pill pack on time and never go longer than 7 days without a hormonal pill in order to be protected from pregnancy throughout the whole month.
+In order to be protected from pregnancy for the whole month, you must be sure to start your next pill pack on time and never go longer than 7 days without a hormonal pill.
 Periods that occur while using the combined hormonal pill are a result of taking a break from hormones.
 Taking no hormone break (or a shorter than 7-day break) to lighten or skip periods is safe and may make your pill more effective.

 What if I miss pills or take them late?

 Check in with a health care provider or call Sex Sense at 1-800-739-7367 about your individual situation.
 Please note: late or missed pills can result in spotting, and excessive vomiting or diarrhea may affect your birth control pill.

 |Took a pill less than 24 hours late||